chpxu/dotfiles/README.md

    - `mkHomeConfiguration` a function which creates a home for a user and hostname.
 Creates a full-fledged user based off my specifications
    - `mkSystemConfiguration` a function which creates a NixOS system with given hostname, users and minimal modules.
 4. `outputs`.
 What the flake returns and allows you to access.

-#### Roadmap

-- [ ] Explore decomposing programs into _bundles_.
-Bundles consist of a list of programs.
-Current idea is:
-  - `env` for programs which set-up my display and system (e.g. Hyprland, wofi).
-  - `daily` for programs to do day-to-day tasks (e.g. LibreOffice, Thunderbird)
-  - `dev` for development purposes: python, front-end web development, vscode-extensions (finally)
-  - `misc` is self-explanatory
-- Properly parse inputs down to every nix file, to reduce the use of stray `import` statements

-### Why separate home-manager and system?

-This is a personal choice.
-Whilst it might make more sense to some people to have any change equal an entire system change (well, because any user change _is_ a system change), I prefer having user-only changes not have to affect the system.
-This allows me, for example, to:

-- Test package changes as user if necessary without risking 'breakage' of the system

-More stuff TBD